 A couple of years ago I found out about this up and coming new app store called Aptoide TV.
-Since then it’s gone on to become one of the most popular alternatives to the Google Play Store.
+Since then it’s become one of the most popular alternatives to the Google Play Store.

 But here’s what I really like about Aptoide: they have an entire version of their app store that’s specifically for Android TV and TV boxes!

 Most apps are going to “work” on your Android TV, but they might not look that good.
-Apps that were designed to look good on your phone or tablet won’t necessarily look that good on your television.
+Apps designed to look good on your phone or tablet won’t necessarily look that good on your television.
 The aspect ratio is all wrong, so you end up getting these black bars on the sides.

 Aptoide TV store only carries apps that are designed for your television!

-That means that every app you download is guaranteed to look great on your big screen TV, no matter whether it’s 4K or 720p.
+That means that every app is guaranteed to look great on your big screen TV, no matter whether it’s 4K or 720p.

 Best of all, you can run Aptoide and the Google Play Store simultaneously.

 This article is going to go into a little overview of what Aptoide is, tell you about the differences between Aptoide and Aptoide TV, and then walk you through a couple of ways that you can install it on your Android TV or TV box.

 Ready?
 Let’s get started.

 What is Aptoide?

 Aptoide is one of the most popular 3rd party app stores in the world.
 They passed 3 billion downloads back in 2016 and have a user-base of over 200 million people!

 It used to be that the only way you could download apps for your Android device was to go through the Google Play Store.
 When Android TV first came out, I was really frustrated at how few apps there were.

-The first time I tried to download apps to my Nvidia Shield TV, I was only able to find a half-dozen or so that I was interested in.
+The first time I tried to download apps to my NVIDIA Shield TV, I could only find a half-dozen or so that I was interested in.